 The Austruck-Bonanza Property is located within the Kamloops Mining Division 53 kilometers north west of the city of Kamloops in south central British Columbia.
 It lies within the southern extension of the Quesnel Trough (a heavily mineralized major trend through central B.C) and is contiguous with WestKam Gold's Bonaparte Gold property to the south east.
 The Company has held the property since approximately 2007 and has completed exploration programs in the past.
 Currently, a large scale bulk sample is taking place on the Bonaparte property.
-This 10,000 tonne program that started in July 2016 is far bigger than anything done previously in the area.
-Rock will begin to ship in September 2016.
+This 10,000 tonne program that started in July 2016 is far bigger than anything previously done in the area.
+Rock was scheduled to ship in September 2016.
 The area of high grade veins and bulk sampling taking place is right next to the common boundry with the Austruck-Bonanza claims.
-Initial costs of a small exploration program on the property were incurred of \$6,590 during the third quarter.
+Initial costs of a small exploration program on the property were incurred of \$8,479 during 2016.

-The Ample Goldmax property package spans 1,044 hectares and is located approximately 8 km west of Lillooet.
+The Ample Goldmax property package spans 1,044 hectares and is located approximately 8 km west of Lillooet, BC.
 The property demonstrates an excellent exploration target in the search for an economic deposit of gold with associated silver and copper.
-Past historical work on the property by Homestake included the mapping of eight underground workings and also the identification of at least 10 known mineralized zones over a strike length of 3 km primarily hosting native gold with or without sulphides in mesothermal quartz vein stockworks, gold and various amounts of silver in sulphide zones, and areas with lower grade bulk tonnage disseminated type gold.
-Homestake conducted a small diamond drill program in 1996 and reported several intersections of gold at shallow depth including 11.76 g/t over 8.2 meters which included 1.2 meters of 66.84 g/t gold (containing visible gold) and another intersection of 21 meters of 2.75 g/t gold (December 16, 1996 Aris Report 24742).
-During the third quarter, initial exploration expenditures were incurred in the amount of \$7,931.
+Past historical work on the property included the mapping of eight underground workings and also the identification of at least 10 known mineralized zones over a strike length of 3 km primarily hosting native gold with or without sulphides in mesothermal quartz vein stockworks, gold and various amounts of silver in sulphide zones, and areas with lower grade bulk tonnage disseminated type gold.
+A small diamond drill program was conducted in 1996 and reported several intersections of gold at shallow depth including 11.76 g/t over 8.2 meters which included 1.2 meters of 66.84 g/t gold (containing visible gold) and another intersection of 21 meters of 2.75 g/t gold (December 16, 1996 Aris Report 24742).
+During the year ended 2016, initial exploration expenditures were incurred in the amount of \$7,931.
 The property is being acquired through a four year option agreement.
-(See payment terms in the September 30, 2016 interim financial statements and the Company's press release dated September 15, 2016.)
+(See payment terms in the December 31, 2016 audited financial statements and the Company's press release dated September 15, 2016.)